petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-a-product-details-page.md

 ---
 # Creating a Product Details Page

 The product details page displays all the information about a selected product.
-So far, you added a featured products grid and also a catalog page, but you cannot select any of these products to view more details about them.
+So far, you've only added the shop page containing the product catalog, but you cannot select any of these products to view more details about them.

 ## Creating a New Page